Alberto Ascari: Death

-On 26 May 1955, Ascari went to the Autodromo Nazionale Monza to watch his friend Eugenio Castellotti test a Ferrari 750 Monza sports car.
-They were to co-drive the car in the 1000 km Monza race, having been given special dispensation by Lancia.
+On Thursday 26 May 1955, Ascari went to the Autodromo Nazionale Monza to watch his friend Eugenio Castellotti test a Ferrari 750 Monza sports car.
+They were to co-drive the car in the Agip-sponsored III.
+Gran Premio Supercortemaggiore 6-hour 1000 km Monza race, having been given special dispensation by his Lancia F1 team which did not compete in sportscar.
 Ascari was not scheduled to drive that day, but decided to try a few laps.
 He set off in street clothes and wearing Castellotti's white helmet.
 As he emerged from a fast curve on the third lap, the car inexplicably skidded, turned on its nose, and somersaulted twice.
 Thrown out onto the track, Ascari suffered multiple injuries and died a few minutes later.
-The crash occurred on the Curva del Vialone, one of the track's challenging high-speed corners.
-The corner where the accident happened was renamed in his honour, and was subsequently replaced with a chicane called Variante Ascari.
+The crash occurred on the kink that led on the back straight, then known as Curva del Vialone, one of the track's challenging high-speed corners.
+Later it was renamed in his honour, and was subsequently replaced with a chicane called Variante Ascari.
 The reasons and circumstances of the accident, including why Ascari, who was well known for his attention to safety, drove another driver's car, and without his own lucky blue helmet (he had left it at home, and apparently reasoned that, after his accident in Monaco four days earlier, getting back to race driving as soon as possible was the best way to recover), never came to light.

 In 2001, the Swiss newspaper Rinascita published the story of Angelo Consonni, who was seven years old at the time of Ascari's death and was with his grandfather near the Curva del Vialone.
 Consonni said he saw two workers intent on crossing the road to reach a shed when he heard a car approaching; if the first worker was quick, the second hesitated and stopped.
 Soon after, the young Consonni felt a silence and saw the Ferrari spin around and overturn.
 Luigi Villoresi maintained that Ascari would have been afraid of being afraid.
 In 2014, the racing driver Ernesto Brambilla declared that he had seen the accident, confirming that the car spun around and overturned, excluding the hypothesis that the accident was caused by a spectator who crossed the track.